-But here’s the thing, to be a great project manager that can estimate budgets successfully, you MUST engage in the work.
+But here’s the thing, to be a great project manager that can estimate project costs and schedules successfully, you MUST engage in the work.
 You can’t be a desk jockey.
 You have to dig into the work along with your team.
 Take the time to understand all of the things that will cause your project to go over budget.
 We’re talking about: the people, the budget, and the scope.
 If you keep track of these three things, you will be a better project estimator.

 One of the biggest problems project managers face is having a solid understanding of what each and every team member actually does on a daily basis.